mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 [Figure 3.](assets/vulnMatrix.PNG) Matrix showing differences in resilience grouping between the digitized version of Figure 4 in Malcomb et al. (2014) (Figure 1) and my reproduction.

+**Vulnerability**

 The reproduced vulnerability was quite different from the original (Figure 4), with a Spearman's Rho of 0.2892254 (on a scale of 0-1 with 0 being dissimilar and 1 being the same).
-It also tended to underestimate the original (Figure 5, Figure 6).
+It also tended to underestimate vulnerability compared to the original study's results (Figure 5, Figure 6).

 ![Figure 4](assets/vulnerability.png)